Jemt/PaymentServiceProviderInterface/README.md

 ?>
 ```

-Finally the PSPM (Payment Service Provider Module) used must also be configured.
+Next the PSPM (Payment Service Provider Module) used must also be configured.
 What configuration is required depends completely on the provider.
 The example
 below shows what is required to use DIBS.